Gary Windass: Storylines

-A few days later in March 2014, Phelan reappears at Weatherfield and summons Gary and Owen without the rest of their family's knowledge — implicitly telling the duo how he plans to get revenge on them over the incident.
-When they attempt to end their partnership with Phelan the following morning, he takes Gary and Owen into the site office and shows them a CCTV footage of Gary attacking him.
+A few days later in March 2014, Phelan reappears at Weatherfield and summons Gary and Owen without the rest of their family's knowledge, telling the duo how he plans to get revenge on them over the incident.
+When they attempt to end their partnership with Phelan the following morning, he takes Gary and Owen into the site office and shows them CCTV footage of Gary attacking him.
 Phelan assures Gary and Owen that he has further copies and then demands that either they complete the work for a minimum wage — gleaning no profit — or he would hand the CCTV footage into the police.
-Despite Gary's reluctance, Owen complies with Phelan's orders as he does not want his grandson Jake to grow up without a father figure if Gary were to be sent to prison.
-Phelan relishes in blackmailing Owen and Gary, such as ordering the former to wash his car and getting the latter to bury a grave for a dead pigeon.
-This effectively strains Owen and Gary's friendship, as they begin to take their frustrations out of each other as well as their family.
-Phelan continues to overwork the pair by forcing them to remove perfectly fitted windows from the building his crewmen are working on, an act which nearly causes Gary to lash out at Phelan until Owen quickly separates him.
+Despite Gary's reluctance, Owen complies with Phelan's orders as he does not want his grandson Jake to grow up without a father if Gary were to be sent to prison.
+Phelan relishes in blackmailing Owen and Gary, such as ordering the former to wash his car and getting the latter to dig a grave for a dead pigeon.
+This effectively strains Owen and Gary's friendship, as they begin to take their frustrations out on each other as well as their family.
+Phelan continues to overwork the pair by forcing them to remove perfectly fitted windows from the building his crewmen are working on, an act which nearly causes Gary to lash out at Phelan until Owen quickly stops him.
 Gary soon plans to get even on Phelan by stealing a shipment of tiles from him, but Phelan quickly finds out that it was Gary and was ready to report him to the police until Owen manages to stop him — pointing out that Gary's wages are already being docked because of the situation he caused in the first place.
 Phelan agrees not to report Gary to the police, but instead tells Owen that he'll be keeping the £80,000 that he invested onto their project — which turns out to be what Phelan had intended to do all along to exact revenge on Owen for stealing his motorbike and being forced to pay what was owed.
-Owen later blames Gary for the predicament that he caused Phelan to inflicted upon them.
+Owen later blames Gary for the predicament that Phelan has inflicted upon them.
 When Phelan takes Valerie on a holiday trip the next day, Gary breaks into their house in an attempt to extract the CCTV footage.
 However, Owen quickly stops him in his tracks — reminding Gary that Phelan has multiple copies.
 The two start planning on seeking other job placements in order to prevent Phelan from blackmailing them any further, but this fails when Phelan learns about the break-in at his house and deduces Gary's involvement.
 In retaliation, Phelan arranges for Owen to be removed from the council's list of approved builders — effectively blacklisting him, which meant Owen could no longer get any independent work.